vijaykumarpendem/github-issue-reporter/README.md

 ### Future scope
 - While fetching results, instead of simply showing the loading indicator, it can be shown as progress based on how many pagination calls are finished
+- The other better approach would be, there should be a backend application taking initial request call for issues API, call API multiple times and send the browser the final result.
+This way, client browser need not fire multiple calls.
 - Display the user details (name, photo, profile url, etc) and repository details
 - List down the issues and their details(name, tags, created_at, etc.)